sebawita/articles/angular-web-and-mobile/angular-web-and-mobile.md

 ### Create project

-To get started we could either create a new project with a code sharing structure.
+To get started we could either create a new project with a code-sharing structure.
 Just run `ng new` with `@nativescript/schematics` as the collection.

 Just like this: